p-argento/uni/DSD/DSD Lectures on DW Design (1-12).md

 In type 4, the advantage is that we do not need to add new rows in the dimension as for type 2.
 Only a change in the foreign key is needed.
 However, the disadvantage of type 4 is an additional column in the (large) fact table.

+Now there are 3 more advanced topics.
+1. shared dimensions
+2. recursive hierarchies
+3. multivalued dimensions

 ## Shared dimensions.